 Now, carefully paint your white stripe between the red stripes.
 You could paint the whole log white in the beginning and just worry about painting in the lines for the red stripe to make it easier.
 I probably would have done this if it had been my original plan.

-4. Once the painting was done, I wanted to add one more tiny stripe.
+5. Once the painting and distressing was done, I wanted to add one more tiny stripe.
 However, there was no way I was going to paint a tiny stripe.
-It was much easier to use a thin satin ribbon and some tacky glue.
-Starting at the top, apply a little glue to the end of the ribbon and adhere to the log in the middle of the white stripe.
+It was much easier to use a section of twin and some tacky glue.
+Starting at the top, apply a little glue to the end of the twine and adhere to the log in the middle of the white stripe.
 Begin winding the ribbon around the log, applying more glue as you go.
-When you get to the bottom, cut off the remaining ribbon.
+When you get to the bottom, cut off the remaining twine.

-Your birch candy cane should now look a bit more authentic.
+With the added twine and distressing, your DIY candy cane candle holder should now look a bit more rustic.
 One more Christmas craft checked off!